A recent history of UK local government restructuring

 Then, in the 1990s and again in 2009, it was decided that the two-tier system might not be the most efficient in many cases.

-Scotland and Wales had their two-tier systems replaced in 1996, in Scotland by a single-tier system of council areas, in Wales by a similar system of unitary authorities.
+Scotland and Wales had their two-tier systems replaced in 1996, in Scotland by a single-tier system of council areas and in Wales by a similar system of unitary authorities.

 In England meanwhile the situation became rather more complex, as described below:

-Parliament approved reorganisation in 25 counties and the subsequent process of restructuring occurred in the following phases between 1995 and 1998.
+Parliament approved reorganisation in 25 counties and the subsequent process of restructuring occurred in phases between 1995 and 1998 (see below).

-In 2009 there was further Local Government Reorganisation, in which ten new Unitary Authorities were created, and as seen below plans to create to new UAs in 2011 were revoked by Parliament:
+In 2009 there was further local government reorganisation, in which ten new UAs were created, and plans to create two new UAs in 2011 were revoked by Parliament:

-2009 - Ten new Unitary Authorities were created.
-These involved the county of Bedfordshire being abolished and split into two UAs and the county of Cheshire being abolished and split into two UAs.
-Five complete counties were abolished and created as five seperate UAs - Cornwall, County Durham, Northumberland, Shropshire and Wiltshire.
-Due to the changes in Cornwall, the Isles of Scilly will be considered as a Unitary Authority for coding purposes.
+2009 – Ten new UAs were created.
+These involved the county of Bedfordshire being abolished and split into two UAs and the county of Cheshire also being abolished and split into two UAs.
+In addition, five complete counties were abolished and created as five separate UAs – Cornwall, County Durham, Northumberland, Shropshire and Wiltshire.
+Due to the changes in Cornwall, the Isles of Scilly are considered as a UA for coding purposes.

-2011 - Plans to create two new Unitary Authorities in Exeter and Suffolk were revoked by Parliament.
+2011 – Plans to create two new UAs in Exeter and Suffolk were revoked by Parliament.